mikedilger/mosaic-spec/docs/cryptography.md

 * We use ed25519ph, pre-hashed.
 We substitute [BLAKE3](#hashing-with-blake3) for SHA-512.
 * We provide a context string of "Mosaic".
 * We require very specific public key and signature validation checks.
 In particular:
-    * Public keys should be rejected if they are one of 8 small order points.
+    * Public keys MUST be rejected if they are one of 8 small order points.
-    * Signatures must be rejected if s is not within the range `0..L-1`.
+    * Signatures MUST be rejected if s is not within the range `0..L-1`.
-    * Signatures must be rejected if R or A are non-canonical (e.g. verify that `|R| >= L` and `|A| >= L`)
+    * Signatures MUST be rejected if R or A are non-canonical (e.g. verify that `|R| >= L` and `|A| >= L`)
     * Always use cofactor verification `(8(S · B) − 8R − 8(h · A) = 0)` not the
       non-cofactor one, even when not in batch mode.